The Everglades Travel Guide

 More than 1.5 million acres of South Florida's 4.3 million acres of subtropical, watery wilderness were given national-park status and protection in 1947 with the creation of Everglades National Park.
 It's one of the country's largest national parks and is recognized by the world community as a Wetland of International Importance, an International Biosphere Reserve, and a World Heritage Site.
 Come here if you want to spend the day biking, hiking, or boating in deep, raw wilderness with lots of wildlife.

-Accommodations near the parks range from inexpensive to moderate and offer off-season rates in summer, when rampant mosquito populations discourage spending...read more
+Accommodations near the parks range from inexpensive to moderate and offer off-season rates in summer, when rampant mosquito... read more

-Dining in the Everglades area centers on mom-and-pop places serving hearty home-style food, and small eateries specializing in fresh local fare: alligator...read more
+Dining in the Everglades area centers on mom-and-pop places serving hearty home-style food, and small eateries... read more

 Things To Do in The Everglades